 We also accept cases that may involve complex claims, such as those against the State of New Jersey Office of the Attorney General (OAG), if your injuries occurred as a result of a state agency or on state property.
 This may be the situation in railroad or bus accident cases or after a fall at a public park or a government building.

 In addition, our team handles cases that involve:

 - Employment discrimination

 Speak to an Attorney at Morelli Law Firm Today

 Consider reaching out to the team from Morelli Law Firm as soon as you can following your injury accident if you are interested in filing a claim.
-You can discuss your case with our team during a free initial consultation.
-Call us to learn more.
+You can discuss your situation with a North Bergen personal injury attorney during a free case evaluation.
+Call us or contact us online to learn more.